 Module 1: Overview of Australian income tax including payroll systems

 Module 2: Income Tax – Concepts of income including statutory income and exempt income, and capital gains

 Module 3: Income Tax – General and specific deductions

-Module 6: Income Tax - Taxation of entities, taxation administration, tax agents, & ethics
+Module 6: Income Tax – Taxation of entities, taxation administration, tax agents, and ethics

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.